Your Simple Steps to Getting a Pay Rise

 Get a Promotion and a Raise

-If you're reading this, you're probably curious about what you're really worth in today's job market.
-Maybe you're considering asking for a raise, better working conditions, aiming for a promotion, or wondering if it's simply time for a change.
+If you're reading this, you're probably curious about your worth in today's job market.
+Maybe you're considering asking for a raise, better working conditions, aiming for a promotion, or wondering if it's time for a change.
 Whatever brought you here, you've taken a brilliant first step.

-Let's get one thing straight: life (and pay) isn’t always fair.
-You usually won't just get meaningful and fair pay rises automatically.
-That's down to all kinds of structural reasons in how companies, humans, and society operate.
+Let’s be honest: life (and pay) isn’t always fair.
+You usually won't get meaningful pay rises automatically.
+This is due to various structural reasons in how companies, humans, and society operate.

 The first, and most important, thing to understand is this: You need to ask to get paid what you deserve.
-You need to know what to ask for, and, more importantly, how to ask for it.
+Knowing what to ask for, and how to ask for it, is crucial.

 What to Ask For: Knowing Your Value